jimxshaw/jimxshaw.github.io/_posts/2017-06-03-interview-questions-01.md

 ![Technical Interview][TechnicalInterview]

 Here are some software developer interview questions I found on the internet and my answers to them.
 Most of the questions are about C#/.NET and SQL Server, as I'm most familiar with these technologies.

-Test yourself.
-See how many you can answer off the top of your head.

 ### 1. Describe SQL